franvergara66/franvergara66.github.io/_pages/about.md

 ## Get in touch
-Please feel free to connect with me on [Twitter](https://twitter.com/sirfranvergara) or [LinkedIn](https://www.linkedin.com/in/fvergara-sand/).
+Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/fvergara-sand/).